open-life-science/ols-governance/docs/ols-governance-framework.md

 ### Organisation Liaison and Secretary

-The Committee is supported by 1-2 Board Liaisons and 1 Organisation Secretariat invited from the OLS team.
+The Committee is supported by 1-2 Board Liaisons and 1 Organisation Secretary invited from the OLS team.
 The committee will be expected to define their level of involvement.
 The Organisation Liaison and Secretary will not participate in the voting and consensus-building process of the Committee.
 The Organisation Liaison and Secretary will enable bidirectional sharing of knowledge and information between the Committee and the OLS team.
 Committee members may reach out to the Board directly as appropriate.
-In the temporary absence of the designated Liaisons, another member of the Board will serve as the Liaison or the Secretariat will assume some functions with the opportunity for the Board members to asynchronously catch up on and contribute to the meeting's agenda and discussion.
+In the temporary absence of the designated Liaisons, another member of the Board will serve as the Liaison or the Secretary will assume some functions with the opportunity for the Board members to asynchronously catch up on and contribute to the meeting's agenda and discussion.

 Organisation Liaison and Secretary create transparency between the Committee, Board and rest of the OLS team.
 They also work with the Committee to represent community interests and build transparency.
 The Board is  ultimately responsible for all the functions that may arise as necessary to fulfil the goals of OLS.